mapzen/vagrant-tiles/README.md

 sudo chown `whoami`:`whoami` /var/vagrant
 ```

 The Vagrantfile also has configuration to use 5 gigabytes of memory and 2 processors.
+This might not all be needed, but if you have less you may run out of memory at some point in the process.

 ## Installation